Where are Venice's cruise terminals?

 center of Venice is just outside the cruise terminal's doors.

-(Tip: Buy a good street map at the nearest newsstand, bookstore,
+(Tip: In central Venice, buy a good street map at the nearest newsstand, bookstore,

 or souvenir stall.
 And if you need to be back at your ship by a certain hour,